HusseinSamy/Basic-Library-System-August-2021/README.md

 I also want to mention that I was asked to create only one project but I was able to create 2 projects (You can find the other one
 [here](https://github.com/HusseinSamy/Basic-Banking-System-Aug-2021)) while all
-my fellows were struglling creating their first project and I was honored for being a top-notch student and discussed how I have built the project in front of all the class.
+my fellows were struggling creating their first project and I was honored for being a top-notch student and discussed how I have built the project in front of all the class.

 [Certificate](https://drive.google.com/file/d/1a_9aw045SCsSzfFTMgootj09EuZTcqeO/view?usp=sharing)